lizalbertorio/2013QuantitativeImmunology/README.md

-# 2013 Boston University QuantitativeImmunology
+# 2013 Boston University Quantitative Immunology
 I earned a scholarship to attend the 2013 Summer School on Quantitative Systems Immunology, Boston University.
 All data will be uploaded here.
 Adapted from (https://www.bu.edu/computationalimmunology/summer-schools-and-symposia/summer-school/)

 # About: